When setting aside money for their retirement, family child care providers have a variety of Individual Retirement Accounts (IRAs) to choose from.

 Tom Copeland - www.tomcopelandblog.com

-For more information see my book Family Child Care Business Planning Guide.
+For more information, see my book Family Child Care Money Management & Retirement Guide.